-- The existing boundaries of New Castle County school districts are confirmed as defined in Part VIII of this plan. - The State Board should confirm the altered boundaries of New Castle County school districts, effective July 1, 2018, as defined in Part VIII of this plan.
+- The existing boundaries of New Castle County school districts are confirmed as defined in Part VIII of this plan.
+The State Board should confirm the existing boundaries of New Castle County school districts as defined in Part VIII of this plan. - The State Board should confirm the altered boundaries of New Castle County school districts, effective July 1, 2018, as defined in Part VIII of this plan.